Oil Producers Work to Extend Supply Cuts at Upcoming Vienna Meeting

 OPEC Readies for Ministerial Meeting

 With a week to go, the major players in the OPEC and non-OPEC alliance are preparing their playbook for the May 25 ministerial meeting.
 The significant upward revisions to U.S. tight oil production have not only rattled oil markets, but are also behind the drive by Saudi Arabia and Russia to extend production cuts into 2018.
-In a joint press briefing with Russian Minister of Energy Alexander Novak in Beijing following a meeting of the G-20 countries, Saudi Arabian Minister of Energy, Mines, and Mineral Resources Khalid al-Falih said, “There has been a marked reduction to the inventories, but we’re not where we want to be in reaching the five-year average.”
+In a joint press briefing with Russian Minister of Energy Alexander Novak in Beijing following a meeting of the G-20 countries, Saudi Arabian Minister of Energy, Industry, and Mineral Resources Khalid al-Falih said, “There has been a marked reduction to the inventories, but we’re not where we want to be in reaching the five-year average.”
 He added, “We’ve come to the conclusion that the agreement needs to be extended.”
 The IEA said in its May report that a slower pace of recovery means that global stocks are not expected to fall within the five-year average range until 2018.

 OPEC has continued to produce close to its new lower targets, with compliance with the agreement at a strong 96 percent in April.
 The IEA estimated OPEC production was up modestly month on month, to 31.8 mb/d, with marginally higher supplies from Nigeria and Saudi Arabia partially offset by lower output from Libya and Iran.
 The OPEC Secretariat estimated the group’s production was slightly lower in April at 31.7 mb/d based on its survey of secondary sources.
 In its direct communication to the Secretariat, Saudi Arabia reported its production at 9.85 mb/d, or about 45 kb/d above April levels.